Ukraine rushes to save cultural heritage from destruction | DW | 17.03.2022

 On the second day of the invasion, Maria Lanko and members of her team managed to evacuate the key parts of the sculpture in her car from Kyiv.
 She spent over a week traveling between cities before making it to Austria.

 Meanwhile, 63-year old Makov is still sheltering in bombed-out Kharkiv on the frontline of the invasion.
-He is selling works on his website to raise funds to buy weapons to defend Ukraine, having said he is "not running from my home."
+He is selling works on his website to raise funds to buy weapons to defend Ukraine.

 Besieged Kharkiv in eastern Ukraine is close to the Russian border, meaning the city was attacked within days of the invasion.